Muhammed Akbar Khan: Early career

-Khan was promoted to major on 17 July 1938.
+World War II

 At the outbreak of World War II he was commanding the 41st Animal Transport Company in France but deployed from Mumbai to Marseilles in December 1939 with 32 Animal Transport Company (Mules) as part of Force K-6, having entrained at Landikotal on 2 December 1939.
 Later he was to help in the evacuation of troops from Malo-les-Bains.
 He was promoted to temporary lieutenant-colonel on 31 October 1942, while serving with the R.I.A.S.C.

 On 27 July 1945 he was appointed acting colonel, then on 26 January 1946 promoted temporary colonel, on 17 July 1946 promoted substantive lieutenant-colonel and finally on the 21 December 1946 appointed acting brigadier.

+Pakistan Army

 On the creation of Pakistan he was appointed to command Sind Area, later renamed (1 January 1948) 8th Division on 15 August 1947 until 6 December 1950.

 Books

 He wrote over 40 books under the name ‘’Rangroot’’, which means private soldier or enlisted man to denote his rise from a modest background, on subjects related to Islam and military strategy, including: